Closed-form solution of a general three-term recurrence relation: applications to Heun functions and social choice models: Discussion

 \section{Discussion}

-In this paper we have provided a closed-form solution to a general three-term recurrence relation using linear algebraic methods that rely on the analytic properties of triangular and tridiagonal matrices following the work of \cite{usmani1994inversion}.
+In this paper we have provided a closed-form solution to a general three-term recurrence relation that determines the relaxation spectra in non-trivial models of binary choice.
 This allowed us to express the sequence defined by the recurrence in terms of orthogonal polynomials that allow one to easily see the analytic structure of terms in the sequence.
 Our solution is not reliant on the convergence of the recurrence, unlike that of the continued fraction solution, meaning that it can be applied even in situations where the sequence defined by the recurrence grows unboundedly.
 We then showed how this result provides the series coefficients in the Frobenius expansions of Heun functions.
 In the final Section we used these analytics for Heun functions, and other special functions whose Frobenius solutions satisfy a three-term recurrence, to derive concise polynomial expressions that define the eigenspectra for relaxation to the steady state in two distinct models of social choice.

 Our result has clear analytic use, e.g., easily computing the polynomial satisfied by the eigenspectrum of a continuous-time Markov process (Section \ref{sec:socialChoice}) or expressing finite continued fractions as a rational fraction (Eq.~\eqref{eq:finiteCF}).
 However, a computational limitation of our solution is that each $C_j$ will take the same order of time to compute as direct forward substitution on the triangular matrix equation in Eq.~\eqref{eq:triang}, although solving via this method does not lead to a closed-form solution (i.e., each $C_j$ would depend on all $C_{i<j}$ preceding it).
 We note that the same restriction applies to the continued fraction solution to the three-term recurrence relation provided by Risken \cite{risken1980solutions}.
 However,\textit{ it is often the analytical structure that is of interest to us in solving physical problems}---as we have shown in Section \ref{sec:socialChoice}.